dariusuknuis/eqemu-docs-v2/docs/client/guides/file-formats/wld-by-darius.md

 #### Params2[0]: FLOAT

 It is unknown what Params2 actually does.
 It may be an offset for lighting on the mesh.
-Some placed lights have values for this.
+Some objects that are light sources, like torches and braziers, have values for this.
 You can see some slight change in lighting in an object by adjusting Params2 if you remove the DmRGBtrack reference from an object.
 It doesn't seem to matter if the 0x2000 is set or not, even though some versions of the client code seem to use Params2 only if the flag is set.

 This first value may be the X component.